Psychographic segmentation: History

 In 1964, Harvard alumnus and social scientist Daniel Yankelovich wrote that traditional demographic traits—sex, age and education level—lacked the insights marketers needed to inform their strategies.
 He suggested to use of non-demographic segmentation to help companies better predict consumer behavior, to improve product development, distribution, pricing and advertising.
 Around the same time, market researcher Emanuel Demby began using the term 'psychographics,' to reference variations in attitudes, values and behaviors within a specific demographic segment.

 Within a decade, Arnold Mitchell and others at the Stanford Research Institute developed the Values Attitudes and Lifestyles (VALS) psychographic methodology.
 Despite critics—including Daniel Yankelovich— it was embraced by leading marketers, prompting Advertising Age to call VALS "one of the ten top market research breakthroughs of the 1980s."

 Advantages and disadvantages

 Advances in computing power, and the era of big data has fueled the use of all types of segmentation.
 By applying analytics to break down the marketplace of consumers into smaller groups, marketers and advertisers can profile and target key audiences more effectively.
-Each type of segmentation offers pros and cons.
+Each type of segmentation offers advantages and disadvantages.